sylveon/terminology-themes/README.md

 ## Installation

 **Note**: A package might be available for your distro.
-Scroll down to the [packages section](#Packages) to find it out.
+Scroll down to the [packages section](#packages) to find it out.

-First, you need to install the required componenents to build it:
+First, you need to install the required components to build it:

  - `edje_cc`
    - Ubuntu: `libefl-bin` from the [niko2040/e19](https://launchpad.net/~niko2040/+archive/ubuntu/e19) PPA